JordanSpencerWu/jordan-wu-deprecated-2/src/books/2020/the-bus-comperssion-framework.md

 3. Set Attack 10ms.
 4. Set Release .1 - .3sec.
 5. Set Ratio: 2:1
-6. Set upir Threshold down until you have .5 - 1db of gain reduction.
+6. Set your Threshold down until you have .5 - 1db of gain reduction.
 7. Adjust the makeup gain if you feel it's necessary to restore any lost volume.

 #### Aux Pocket